jagerber48/sciform/docs/source/usage.rst

 Global Configuration
 ====================

-It is possible to modify the global default configuration for :mod:`sciform` to avoid repetition of verbose configuration options or format specification strings.
+It is possible to modify the global options for :mod:`sciform` to avoid repetition of verbose configuration options or format specification strings.
 When the user creates a :class:`Formatter` object or formats a string using the :ref:`FSML <fsml>`, they typically do not specify settings for all available options.
-In these cases, the unspecified options resolve their values from the global default settings at format time.
+In these cases, the unpopulated options resolve their values from the global options at format time.

-The global default settings can be viewed using :func:`get_global_options()` (the settings shown here are the package default settings):
+The :mod:`sciform` default global options can be viewed using :func:`get_default_global_options`

->>> from sciform import get_global_options
+>>> from sciform import get_default_global_options
->>> print(get_global_options())
+>>> print(get_default_global_options())
 PopulatedOptions(
  'exp_mode': 'fixed_point',
  'exp_val': AutoExpVal,